lingtalfi/Bat/README.md

 Bat (Basic Tools) is an ensemble of basic tools that one can use to hopefully do a job faster (from the coding point of view, not performance).

-A tool is a static class, which mean that you can call its method without having to instantiate it.
+A tool is a **static class**, which means that you can call its methods without having to instantiate it.